baymlab/2022_Limdi-TnSeq-LTEE/README.md

 This folder contains the relevant metadata for analysis, including gene names, locations, reference genomes, etc.

 It contains the following datasets from previously published papers:
-- RNAseq an Riboseq for LTEE ancestors and evolved clones at 50,000 generations: from Favate et al. https://www.biorxiv.org/content/10.1101/2021.01.12.426406v1
+- RNAseq and Riboseq for LTEE ancestors and evolved clones at 50,000 generations: from Favate et al. https://www.biorxiv.org/content/10.1101/2021.01.12.426406v1
 - TraDIS gene essentiality data: from Goodall et al. https://doi.org/10.1128/mBio.02096-17

 ### Analysis